Vertically integrated climate protection (VICLIM)

-In many countries climate policy makers do not have sufficient capacities on national and subnational level and exemplary experiences in order to analyze cities’ mitigation potentials and to transform it systematically into effective climate efforts.
-The project thus aims at strengthening capacities of climate relevant decision makers and institutions to include subnational mitigation potential into an ambitious national climate policy.
-To this end, a) framework conditions for enhancing subnational mitigation efforts in partner countries will be improved, b) existing municipal approaches will be supported/expanded, c) activities building on the experiences of the German National Climate Initiative (NKI) will be developed, and d) international learning processes initiated.
-Exchange/dialogue events and collaboration with established climate and urban relevant networks ensure the multiplication of knowledge and findings.
+In many countries, climate policy makers still do not have sufficient capacities on national and subnational level and exemplary experiences in order to analyze cities’ mitigation potentials and to transform it systematically into effective climate efforts.
+The project thus aimed at strengthening capacities of climate relevant decision makers and institutions to include subnational mitigation potential into an ambitious national climate policy.
+To this end, framework conditions for enhancing subnational mitigation efforts in partner countries were improved, existing municipal approaches were supported/expanded, activities building on the experiences of the German National Climate Initiative (NKI) were developed, and international learning processes were initiated.
+Exchange/dialogue events and collaboration with established climate and urban relevant networks ensured the multiplication of knowledge and findings.

 State of implementation/results